MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/Quickstarts/create-new-kb-csharp.md

 You will need [Visual Studio 2017](https://www.visualstudio.com/downloads/) to run this code on Windows.
 (The free Community Edition will work.)

 You must have a [Cognitive Services API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with **QnA Maker** chosen as your resource.
-You will need a paid subscription key from your new API account in your [Azure dashboard](https://portal.azure.com/#create/Microsoft.CognitiveServices).
+You'll need a paid subscription key from your new API account in your [Azure dashboard](https://portal.azure.com/#create/Microsoft.CognitiveServices).
 To retrieve your key, select **Keys** under **Resource Management** in your dashboard.

 ![Azure dashboard service key](../media/sub-key.png)